 5. Publish EPIC Articles on Your Primary Blog

 Whenever you feel like writing something, your secondary blog is there for you just to absorb what you say.
 But your primary blog should contain only Epic articles.
 By epic, I mean the articles which are in-depth, well researched and worth linking back to from the inter webs.

-For example, I have published only 25 articles in this blog so far, but each article is unique, original and worth reading (Is it?).
+For example, I have published only 100+ articles on this blog so far, but each article is unique, original and worth reading (Isn’t it?).
 In my experience, long in-depth articles always get more traffic than the shorter ones.
-The longest article published in this blog before this article naturally brought me the maximum number of visitors.
+The longest article published on this blog before this article naturally brought me the maximum number of visitors.

 Depending on how good you are in your subject and in marketing yourself, you would get offers for speaking, training and helping people & organizations.
 Helping involves both consultancy and being a full time employee.
 The more you do it, the better you become at both your subject matter and marketing yourself and your demand will grow slowly but exponentially.
 Once you reach a critical level of branding and connections, your demand will skyrocket.